iDoc1/Password-Vault/README.md

 4. You are now ready to use to app.
 Simply create a master account and log in to begin.

 ### Using the App
+- To run the app, run the "user_interface.py" program.
+- For the password generator to work, the password generator microservice must also be running.
+Otherwise, the user will be shown an error message.
+See bottom of README for more notes about the password generator.
-Below screenshots show a basic overview of the functionality
+- The below screenshots show a basic overview of the app's functionality.

 Login Screen
 ![Login Screen](/screenshots/login_screen.png)